akos-sereg/react-retrospective-dashboard/README.md

 - Validate joined state when publishing / publishing all
 - Validate non-empty nickname when joining
 - Validate that we received token and code in url
+- Error Handling on Publish feedback / Publish all

 ## To be improved